maoshouse/Party-Tracker/README.md

 # Party-Tracker
 Once upon a time I published a phone app.
+Fall 2014.

 # About
 This phone app took about 3 months.
 I'm not counting the first 2 months of procrastination and an very poor attempt to write it in C++.
 It is definitely true that some tasks are more difficult if you're using the wrong tools.
 Many sleepless nights were had.
 Looking back, I wish I had known about computer networks then.
 I may have re-invented the wheel many, many times with this.